Immortality

 Every living thing faces the same problem: how to persist past death.
 Not the organism — the organism always dies.
 The information.
 The pattern.
 The thing that makes this lineage different from that one.
 The solution to this problem is the central project of biology, and also, it turns out, of civilization.

 Humans solved it three ways.
-Three channels through which information moves forward in time, each following different rules, each carried by a different vehicle, each invisible to the other two.
-One is biological and exclusively female.
-One is cultural and predominantly male.
+Three channels through which information moves forward in time, each following different rules, each carried by a different vehicle, each largely invisible to the other two.
+One is biological and exclusively maternal.
+One is cultural and predominantly built by men.
 One is genetic and shared, but we built a naming system that tracks only a sliver of it and then mistook the sliver for the whole.

-Understanding which channel carries what — and who built which — reorganizes nearly everything we think we know about the roles of men and women.
+Understanding which channel carries what, and who built which, reorganizes nearly everything we think we know about the roles of men and women in producing whatever it is we mean by continuity.

 Nuclear DNA is the high-bandwidth channel.
 It recombines every generation, shuffling twenty-three chromosomes from each parent into a new combination that has never existed before.
 It adapts fast.
 It responds to selection pressure within a few generations.
 It is the mechanism of variation, the engine of evolution, the reason populations can track changing environments in real time.
 It is also temporary.
 The specific combination that makes you you will never exist again.